hsavit1/hsavit1.github.io/Index.md

 #Apple TV Posts
 - Guessing what the future might look like for the new Apple TV
+- Is programming for TV OS a waste of time ?

 #Pure Programming Posts
 - Essential Algorithms (book)
-- Distributed Algorithms: An intuitive approach (book)
+- Distributed Algorithms: An intuitive approach (Book)
 - Thinking post: Can we make a better Google?
 - Programming Languages Quick Overview
 - [Awesome Algorithms](https://github.com/hsavit1/awesome-algorithms)